 Posted on September 14, 2021

-BOSTON ---- MHP's Center for Housing Data will join Boston Indicators later this month to release and discuss their new research paper which details a vision for building a regional network of mixed-use neighborhoods.
+BOSTON ---- MHP's Center for Housing Data will join Boston Indicators on Wed., Sept.
+29 at 10 a.m. to discuss their new research paper which details a vision for building a regional network of mixed-use neighborhoods.

 Entitled "15-Minute Neighborhoods: Repairing Regional Harms and Building Vibrant Neighborhoods for All," the report examines policies that would promote neighborhoods in which residents can reach all their daily needs in 15 minutes.